assay-it/doc/index.md

 )
 ```

-5. Each suite implements few quality assessments.
+5. Each suite implements a few quality assessments.
 Each is a function of the form `func TestXxx() gurl.Arrow`.
 ```go
 func TestOk() gurl.Arrow {
 	return gurl.HTTP(